Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Login and Logout functionality through Tomcat are up and running locally
 * Navigation menus have been reworked to use Bootstrap 4 formatting
 * Index page has now implemented the proposed design
+* Hashing functionality now works for the password in the Login and Sign Up process
+* User (and their roles) are now being added to the database
+* Improved the customer experience on the Sign Up page by saving entered data when an error occurs

 I started a new internship this week, so my work on the project took a hit for the first part of this week.
 I still need to get the user signup servlet working.
 After that, the focus will be on getting the login functionality up and running